 Furthermore, as a company, Spark Naturals makes no outrageous claims about their efficacy and does not require dues, “wholesale kits”, or other come-ons in an attempt to separate you from your hard-earned money.

 Spark Naturals has fabulous promotions including their “Item of the Week” that is announced every Monday about noon Mountain Time.
-They also have an “Oil of the Month Club” that ships a new oil every month for one low, discounted price of $15.99.

 All that being said, they are not the only quality essential oil company out there, but Spark Naturals is certainly one of the best and the one that I recommend and use myself.